 About the Tegan and Sara Foundation

 The Tegan and Sara Foundation fights for health, economic justice and representation for LGBTQ girls and women.
 This mission is founded on a commitment to feminism and racial, social and gender justice.
 In partnership and solidarity with other organizations fighting for LGBTQ and women's rights, the Foundation raises awareness and funds to address the inequalities currently preventing LGBTQ girls and women from reaching their full potential.
 This work is critically important because…

 LGBTQ women have higher rates of gynecological cancer, depression, obesity, suicide and tobacco/alcohol abuse.
 Discriminatory laws, provider bias, insurance exclusions and inadequate reproductive health coverage leave 29% of LGBTQ women struggling to pay for health insurance.

 Less than 1% of TV characters are lesbians.
 In 2016, 25 queer female characters were killed on-screen – continuing a decades-long trend.

 About Tegan and Sara

 Twin sisters born in Canada, Tegan and Sara have sold more than one million albums, and have received seven Gold certifications, one Double Platinum certification, three Juno Awards, two Polaris Prize nominations, and a Grammy nomination.
 They have performed on some of the world’s biggest stages, from the 2015 Oscar Telecast to major festivals such as Coachella, Lollapalooza and Glastonbury.

 Tegan and Sara have openly identified as queer since the beginning of their career in 1998, and have been outspoken feminist advocates for LGBTQ equality and gender justice.
 The essential message that underpins their worldview and identity is inclusion.
 They are board members of the Girls Rock Camp Foundation and have supported several LGBTQ organizations over the past two decades.
 The Tegan And Sara Foundation is an extension of their work, identity and longstanding commitment to supporting and building progressive social change.

 What does the Tegan and Sara Foundation do?

-Utilizes Tegan and Sara Foundation utilizes Tegan and Sara's popularity and reach to raise awareness and funds for LGBTQ issues and organizations nationwide.
-Recognizing that we are stronger together, we activate and unite influencers, fans and service providers to break down the cultural and institutional barriers that keep lesbian and queer women down.
+The Tegan and Sara Foundation utilizes Tegan and Sara's popularity and reach to raise awareness and funds for LGBTQ issues and organizations.
+Recognizing that great inequities exist and that we are stronger together, the Foundation activates and unites influencers, fans and organizations to address the cultural and institutional barriers that oppress queer women.